reevoo/reevoo.github.io/_posts/2014-08-01-easier-reevoo-assets-integration.markdown

 </script>
 {% endhighlight %}

-But nowhere in the documentation this is indicated so it would require clients to have a certain knowlege of javascript and even of the internal implementation of our reevoo_mark.js javascript in order to be successful implementing this without support from our technical team.
+But nowhere in the documentation this is indicated, so it would require clients to have a certain knowledge of javascript, and even of the internal implementation of our reevoo_mark.js javascript in order to be successful implementing this without support from our technical team.

-In order to make integration easier for customes using the java client, we've abstracted all this technical details through a couple extra tracking tags:
+In order to make integration easier for customers using the java client, we've abstracted all this technical details through a couple of extra tracking tags:

 {% highlight jsp %}